-No other stakeholders have commented on this item.
+No other stakeholders commented on this item prior to the Draft Report.

 Arup noted that SunWater have undertaken extensive cost benefit analyses into when and where they should adopt contestable or franchise tariffs.
 In particular, specialist consultants in this field have been employed to advise SunWater on such strategies and for this scheme the current advice is to run a franchise tariff.